Skip to content

 Game Warden in Texas — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Texas are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Texas Parks and Wildlife Department, Law Enforcement Division.
 Texas game wardens are the primary maritime law enforcement on the Texas Gulf Coast and inland lakes.
-The BLS does not separately report game-warden wage data for Texas in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Texas game warden pay, consult the Texas Parks and Wildlife Department, Law Enforcement Division, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Texas's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Texas Parks and Wildlife Department, Law Enforcement Division recruitment page.
+Texas's enforcement footprint is distinctive: Gulf Coast maritime enforcement and inland lake patrols by a bachelor's-degree-required warden corps.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Texas Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Texas wardens should verify current pay ranges with the Texas Parks and Wildlife Department, as the BLS does not separately report the state's data.
+Texas wardens should verify current pay ranges with the Texas Parks and Wildlife Department, Law Enforcement Division, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens